JZRodriguez/fingerprints_project/README.md

 # Introduction
 ## What are fingerprints?
-Fingerprints are patterns of friction ridge skin.
-Our fingers, palms of hands and soles of feet are characterized by ridges (hills) and valleys (furrows).
-Patterns form on skin surfaces early in embyonic development and are carried through life
+Fingerprints are skin patterns with friction ridges.
+Our fingers, palms and soles are characterized by ridges (hills) and valleys (furrows).
+Their formation occurs during fetal development, beginning at approximately the 10th week of gestation, being completed by the 17th week, and remaining throughout life.

 ## What are the patterns of fingerprints?
 There are three basic patterns of fingerprints: